 % sudo systemctl enable resilio-sync

-4. Now Resilio is installed and running but not yet configured.
+Now Resilio is installed and running but not yet configured.
 It has a web based interface, but it only listens on 127.0.0.1 so you can’t get to it remotely– unless you use SSH port forwarding.
-I added something like this to my ~/.ssh/config.
+I added something like this to my

-User [my username created above]
+.Host [my VPS's IP address] User [my username created above] LocalForward 9888 127.0.0.1:8888 IdentityFile ~/.ssh/id_ed25519

-With this in place, and an SSH session active, I can point my browser to http://localhost:9888/gui.
-SSH turns that into a connection to port 8888 on the VPS, coming from 127.0.0.1.
+With this in place, and an SSH session active, I can point my browser to

-sudo chown rslsync /opt/resilio
+:sudo mkdir /opt/resilio sudo chown rslsync /opt/resilio

-6. Now, finally you can configure Resilio using the web interface.
+Now, finally you can configure Resilio using the web interface.
 The web interface is nearly the same as in their Mac app.
 To add an existing shared folder, copy the folder key like you did earlier, only this time copy the “encrypted” key instead of the “read & write” key.
 This way, your files will be encrypted on the VPS.
 If the VPS is insecure for any reason, your files won’t be readable there.

 When Resilio asks for a directory to keep the files in, navigate to the location you chose in the previous step and use the GUI to create a new sub-folder.
-If your share is named “mystuff”, create /opt/resilio/mystuff.
-Using a sub-folder will make it easier to add other shared folders in the future, which will all go in the same place.
+If your share is named “mystuff”, create

 And you’re done!
 You have always-on automatic file syncing.
 Just add files to whichever folders you added to Resilio.
 Start moving files from your Dropbox folder into your new Resilio folder(s).